Precision-Recall Curves Using Information Divergence Frontiers: DIVERGENCE FRONTIERS

 To be able to constrain $\Rd$ to assign probability mass only in those regions where $\Pd$ and $\Qd$ do, we need a measure of discrepancy between distributions that penalizes differently under- and over-coverage.
 Even though the theory and concepts introduced in this paper extend to any such divergence, we will focus our attention to the family of R\'enyi divergences.
 They not only do exhibit such behavior, but their properties are also well-studied in the literature, which we can leverage to develop a deeper understanding of our approach, and in the design of efficient computational tools.

-\begin{defn}[R\'enyi Divergence \cite{renyi}] Let $\Pd$ and $\Qd$ be two measures such that $\Qd$ is absolutely continuous with respect to $\Pd$, i.e., any measure set with zero measure under $\Pd$ has also zero measure under $\Qd$.
-Then, the R\'enyi divergence of order $\alpha\in(0,1)\cup(1,\infty)$ is defined as where $d\Pd/d\Qd$ is the Radon-Nikodym derivative\footnote{Equal to the ratios of the densities of $\Pd$ and $\Qd$ when they both exist.}. \end{defn} The fact that R\'enyi divergences are sensitive to how the supports of $\Pd$ and $\Qd$ relate to one another is already hinted by the constraint in the definition, which requires that $\supp(\Pd)\subseteq\supp(\Qd)$.
-Furthermore, by increasing $\alpha$ the divergence becomes ``less forgiving'' --- for example if $\Pd$ and $\Qd$ are Gaussians with deviations $\sigma_\Pd$ and $\sigma_\Qd$, we have that $\Dalpha{\Pd}{\Qd}$ increases faster as $\alpha\to\infty$ when $\sigma_\Qd$ drops below $\sigma_\Pd$, while $\Dalpha{\Qd}{\Pd}$ grows with increasing $\sigma_\Qd$ and $\alpha\to\infty$, which we illustrate in \Cref{fig:inclusive_exclusive}.
+\begin{defn}[R\'enyi Divergence \citep{renyi}] Let $\Pd$ and $\Qd$ be two measures such that $\Qd$ is absolutely continuous with respect to $\Pd$, i.e., any measure set with zero measure under $\Pd$ has also zero measure under $\Qd$.
+Then, the R\'enyi divergence of order $\alpha\in(0,1)\cup(1,\infty)$ is defined as where $d\Pd/d\Qd$ is the Radon-Nikodym derivative\footnote{Equal to the ratios of the densities of $\Pd$ and $\Qd$ when they both exist.}. \end{defn} The fact that they are sensitive to how the supports of $\Pd$ and $\Qd$ relate to one another is already hinted by the constraint in the definition, which requires that $\supp(\Pd)\subseteq\supp(\Qd)$.
+Furthermore, by increasing the parameter $\alpha$ the divergence becomes ``less forgiving'' --- for example if $\Pd$ and $\Qd$ are Gaussians with deviations $\sigma_\Pd$ and $\sigma_\Qd$, we have that $\Dalpha{\Pd}{\Qd}$ increases faster as $\alpha\to\infty$ when $\sigma_\Qd$ drops below $\sigma_\Pd$, while $\Dalpha{\Qd}{\Pd}$ grows with increasing $\sigma_\Qd$ and $\alpha\to\infty$, which we illustrate in \Cref{fig:inclusive_exclusive}.
 This is exactly the property that we need to be able to define meaningful concepts of precision and recall.
-For a detailed analysis we point the reader to~\citet{minka2005divergence}.
+For a more detailed analysis of this behavior we point the reader to \cite{minka2005divergence}.

-R\'enyi divergences have been extensively studied in the literature and many of their properties are well-understood --- for example, they are non-negative and zero only if the distributions are equal a.s., and increasing in $\alpha$~\citep{erven2014renyi}.
+R\'enyi divergences have been extensively studied in the literature~\citep{erven2014renyi} and many of their properties are well-understood --- for example, they are non-negative and zero only if the distributions are equal a.s., and increasing in $\alpha$.
 Some of their orders are closely related to the Hellinger and $\chi^2$ divergences, and it can be further shown that $\Dkl{\Pd}{\Qd}=\int \log(\frac{d\Pd}{d\Qd})d\Pd = \lim_{\alpha\to 1}\Dalpha{\Pd}{\Qd}$.